siyuanzheng23/CSC369/A2/README.md

-# Assignment 2 of CSC369H: Operating System
+# Assignment 2 of CSC369H